awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-hybrid.md

 1. **Write through a DynamoDB cache\.** When a customer changes a value in DynamoDB, a Lambda function is triggered to write the new data back to the SQL system\.

-1. **Update DynamoDB from the SQL system\.** When internal processes such as inventory management or pricing change a value in the SQL system, a stored procedures is triggered to propagate the change to the DynamoDB materialized view\.
+1. **Update DynamoDB from the SQL system\.** When internal processes such as inventory management or pricing change a value in the SQL system, a stored procedure is triggered to propagate the change to the DynamoDB materialized view\.

 These operations are straightforward, and not all of them are needed for every scenario\.